drakeapps/synccit-browser-extension/README.md

 jquery-1.8.3.min.js under MIT license by jQuery

-everything else under GPL 3:
+Everything else under GPL 3:

-This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.